inab/oeb_general_docs/concepts/2_platform.rst

 Research Environment
 ====================
-The [OpenEBench Virtual Research Environment (VRE)](https://openebench.bsc.es/vre) is the computational e-infrastructure supporting the development and execution of benchmarking workflows for computing assessment metrics on participant's data.
+The OpenEBench Virtual Research Environment (VRE) (https://openebench.bsc.es/vre) is the computational e-infrastructure supporting the development and **execution of benchmarking workflows** for computing assessment metrics on participant's datasets.

 The platform serve different purposes to different users: